Social accounts

 **Pinterest Posting Restrictions**

 * If your Pinterest is new, you must warm it up for 2-3 weeks manually before connecting to 3rd party tools like Blotato.
 Start posting 1 pin per day manually, then gradually ramp up to 2, then 3 pins per day.
 This is required because your Pinterest account will be shadowbanned if you start using automation too soon.
 You need to first prove to Pinterest that you're not a spam bot.
 Once your account reaches 100+ monthly views, reconnect it in Blotato and it verifies automatically.
-No manual verification request is needed.
+No manual verification request is needed, and there is no manual override -- the 100 monthly views threshold is the only unlock criterion.

 * All plans are limited to 10 pins/day per Pinterest account.
 So if you have 5 Pinterest accounts, then you can post 50 pins/day total.
 If your Pinterest account is well-established and you want to request a higher limit, contact Sabrina via in-app chat in the bottom right corner with your Pinterest account.